 2021 – LLL celebrates 100 years of operation.

 ® Registered to BPAY Pty Ltd ABN 69 079 137 518.
+PayID is a registered trademark of NPP Australia Limited.

-The LLL became an ADI on 1 February 2019
+LLL became an ADI on 1 February, 2019

-For many years, the LLL operated as a Religious Charitable Development Fund (RCDF) with exemptions from the Banking Act and applicable ASIC Class Orders.
-In August 2016, the LLL was notified that regulatory changes would alter the way in which charitable organisations in Australia must operate, with these changes preventing RCDFs from providing at-call savings accounts to retail depositors unless they obtained an Authorised Deposit-taking Institution (ADI) licence under the Banking Act.
+For many years, LLL operated as a Religious Charitable Development Fund (RCDF) with exemptions from the Banking Act and applicable ASIC Class Orders.
+In August 2016, LLL was notified that regulatory changes would alter the way in which charitable organisations in Australia must operate, with these changes preventing RCDFs from providing at-call savings accounts to retail depositors unless they obtained an Authorised Deposit-taking Institution (ADI) licence under the Banking Act.

 Legacies and donations